Foreclosure Supply Quickly Decreases in Northern Virginia in Prince William, Fairfax & Loudon County

 I’ve had a lot of people in interested in foreclosures the past 6 months.
 Often people ask me about them when looking for Clarendon real estate and I have to tell them sorry, but they are few and far between on the orange line.
 When you compare Arlington to other counties in terms of the # of foreclosures as a percentage of the inventory it’s amazing how Arlington VA in practically foreclosure free in comparison.

 In the past 18 months real estate in Washington DC metro and Northern Virginia went from 87th out of top 100 metropolitan markets up to #22.
 So the area ended up with nearly 16,000 foreclosures listings.
-Like everything though Virginia real estate is local–very local.
+Like everything though Virginia real estate is local–very local, which is what made flipping houses easier and increase their rank.
 The #s vary widely with some areas impacted very modestly while others were hit hard.
 These and fake short sale listings have had a significant impact on prices in those areas.

 Arlington VA Foreclosures and Alexandria City